flashstock/CPUSimEmulator/README.md

 Command - target operand operand

-END - no paremeters 	   - ends program
+END - no paremeters 	   - Ends program <br>
-ADD - 3 registers 		   - Addition
+ADD - 3 registers 		   - Addition <br>
-SUB - 3 registers 		   - Subtraction
+SUB - 3 registers 		   - Subtraction <br>
-MUL - 3 registers 		   - Multiplication
+MUL - 3 registers 		   - Multiplication <br>
-DIV - 3 registers 		   - Division
+DIV - 3 registers 		   - Division <br>
-MOD - 3 registers 		   - Modulus
+MOD - 3 registers 		   - Modulus <br>
-AND - 3 registers 		   - Binary AND
+AND - 3 registers 		   - Binary AND <br>
-ORO - 3 registers 		   - Binary OR
+ORO - 3 registers 		   - Binary OR <br>
-NOT - 3 registers 		   - Binary NOT
+NOT - 3 registers 		   - Binary NOT <br>
-SLT - 3 registers 		   - If less than
+SLT - 3 registers 		   - If less than <br>
-SGT - 3 registers 		   - If bigger than
+SGT - 3 registers 		   - If bigger than <br>
-SEQ - 3 registers 		   - If equal
+SEQ - 3 registers 		   - If equal <br>
-CPY - 2 registers 		   - Copy
+CPY - 2 registers 		   - Copy <br>
-JMP - 1 label     		   - Jump
+JMP - 1 label     		   - Jump <br>
-JPZ - 1 register + 1 label - Jump if zero
+JPZ - 1 register + 1 label - Jump if zero <br>
-JNZ - 1 register + 1 label - Jump if not zero
+JNZ - 1 register + 1 label - Jump if not zero <br>
-LOD - 2 registers 		   - Read from RAM
+LOD - 2 registers 		   - Read from RAM <br>
-STO - 2 registers 		   - Write to RAM
+STO - 2 registers 		   - Write to RAM <br>
-IMM - 1 register + 1 value - Load value
+IMM - 1 register + 1 value - Load value <br>
-CAL - 1 label 			   - Call subroutine
+CAL - 1 label 			   - Call subroutine <br>
-RET - no parameters		   - Return from subroutine
+RET - no parameters		   - Return from subroutine <br>
-PSH - 1 register 		   - Push stack
+PSH - 1 register 		   - Push stack <br>
-POP - 1 register 		   - Pop stack
+POP - 1 register 		   - Pop stack <br>
-INC - 1 register 		   - Increase by one
+INC - 1 register 		   - Increase by one <br>
-DEC - 1 register 		   - Decrease by one
+DEC - 1 register 		   - Decrease by one <br>
-NOP - no registers 		   - No operation
+NOP - no registers 		   - No operation <br>

 Registers
 =============
-R0 - R7
+R0 - R7 <br>
-SP - Stack top address
+SP - Stack top address <br>
-PC - Address to next instruction in program
+PC - Address to next instruction in program <br>
-IR - Contains the previously run command
+IR - Contains the previously run command <br>
-IO - Will outpout to console window if it is a target, if IO is an operand, user will be asked to input a number RL - Unknown
+IO - Will outpout to console window if it is a target, if IO is an operand, user will be asked to input a number <br>
+RL - Unknown <br>
-TP - Unknown
+TP - Unknown <br>